 Science driven cases

-T3.2.1 The science and diplomacy of global challenges: food security in EU-Africa relations (Lead author UL, team CU, TWAS)
+T3.2.1 The science and diplomacy of global challenges: Food security in EU-Africa relations (Lead author: Pauline Ravinet / UL, team: CU, TWAS)

 The analysis focuses on the case of “food security” which is both a key issue in the challenge-based EU global strategy and a research topic within Horizon 2020 (under societal challenge 2).
 In terms of science diplomacy, a societal challenge such as “food security” is interesting because it carries the idea that science has potential but not yet answers, and thus requires a different approach by diplomats.
 More precisely, our team research examines what “science diplomacy” means and how it is used on the issue of food security in the area of European Union-African Union relationships.
 Can we identify some interfaces between science and diplomacy on this topic?
 How and to what extent “science diplomacy” encompasses common practices among scientists, the European sectoral administrations and diplomatic services?
 What are the core factors which shape “science diplomacy” boundaries et consistency?
 To further these aims, the study is based upon substantial unique empirical fieldwork: in-depth interviews with members of the European Commission’s DGs and services (DG Agri, DG Devco, DG RTD, JRC), members of the European external action service (Global challenges direction, as well as Africa direction), and other relevant stakeholders.